reactjs/react.dev/content/docs/jsx-in-depth.md

   return <CustomButton color="red" />;
 }
 ```
+If you are using the old JSX transform, the `React` import is necessary.
 If you don't use a JavaScript bundler and loaded React from a `<script>` tag, it is already in scope as the `React` global.

 ### Using Dot Notation for JSX Type {#using-dot-notation-for-jsx-type}